saidafzalkh/markdown-previewer/README.md

 * All your text will be saved on local storage
 * Preview style similar to GitHub markdown
-* Support auto-detecting programming languages
+* Support auto-detecting and highlighting programming languages

 ### Links